Cerebral Palsy Case Study - £15 million in compensation secured

-Medical Negligence lawyers Sahida Patel and Guy Pomphrey secure over £15 million pounds in compensation for a boy who sustained an irreversible brain injury as a result of his endotracheal tube becoming dislodged during a Hospital transfer.
+Medical Negligence lawyers Sahida Patel and Guy Pomphrey secure over £15 million in compensation for a boy who sustained an irreversible brain injury as a result of his endotracheal tube becoming dislodged during a Hospital transfer.

 James (name changed to protect confidentiality) was admitted to Hospital as a baby because he had developed bronchiolitis.
 He then needed to be transferred to another specialist Hospital unit.
 During the transfer a decision was made to intubate James with an endotracheal (breathing) tube.
 This tube then became dislodged.
 There was a delay in recognising this problem and re-intubating James which caused him to suffer a profound hypoxic ischemic brain injury.